nataliemgee/ENGL-396-Final-Project/ConceptualDevelopers.md

 - **R:** An open-source programming language and environment used mainly for statistical computing, data analysis, and data visualization.
 - **RStudio:** An integrated development environment (IDE) for R that provides a user-friendly interface and tools for writing, running, and debugging R code.
 - **Shiny:** Shiny is an R package that allows users to create interactive web applications that connect user inputs to updated outputs.
+-**shinyapps.io:** shinyapps.io is a cloud-based platform by RStudio that lets users deploy and share interactive R Shiny web applications.
 - **UI (User Interface):** The front-end layout of the program including tabs, inputs, and output placeholders.